pac-dev/dspnote/example/content/exampleNote.md

-Title: DSPnote Example Note
+Title: DSPNote Example Note
 Author: Test Man <testman@example.com>
 Created: November 2018

-# DSPnote Example
+# DSPNote Example

 Content is written in [Markdown](https://daringfireball.net/projects/markdown/syntax), with some extra features.
 Examples of these features are given below.
 Note: when viewing the source file on Github, it's better to look at the [raw file](https://raw.githubusercontent.com/pac-dev/dspnote/master/example/content/exampleNote.md).